 I want to express how totally awesome beans are before I share how to cook these bad boys!
 Beans are the LEAST EXPENSIVE source of protein, especially when compared to meat.
 They contain a powerhouse of nutrients including fiber, antioxidants, iron, and other vitamins and minerals.
 They also help stabilize blood sugar (can help you not crash from fatigue).

 I always think it’s interesting that the healthiest of populations around the world, who also live the longest, consume large amounts of beans in their diet.
 Even diets that promote reversing disease include high bean consumption.

 If beans are cheap, filling, full of plant-protein, and are a nutrient powerhouse, why aren’t we using them more?
 Most Americans aren’t utilizing their versatility and health benefits.
 We were guilty of that…we soon found we LOVE beans and would choose beans over meat when given the option.

-Some of our favorite ways to use beans are in soups like chili, as a soup thickener, dip, tacos and taco salads, rice and beans, and a quinoa pilaf.
+Some of our favorite ways to use beans are in soups like chili, as a soup thickener, dip, tacos and taco salads, rice and beans, and a Cajun Chicken and Quinoa.
 YUM!

 It has become our family’s favorite source of protein and it just so happens to be the cheapest!

 If you don’t have an Instant Pot and are looking to buy one…I bought mine off Amazon.
 Of course.